 Purpose of the Malcolm Baldrige Award

-The main purpose of the Baldrige Award is to:
+The main purposes of the Baldrige Award are to:

 The Baldrige Criteria for Performance Excellence

 Applicants for the Baldrige Award are judged by an independent board of examiners.
 The seven criteria for judging include:

 - Leadership: How the management team leads their organization and the community.